LbStoyanov/Northwind/README.md

 - Change `https://localhost:7128` to the appropriate URL and port where your API is running.
 -  Ensure the API is configured to run on the correct port.
 This can be modified in the          launchSettings.json file under the Profiles section: "applicationUrl": "https://localhost:5001" // Change the port here if necessary

+## Running Both Projects
+- In Visual Studio, right-click on the solution and choose: Set Startup Projects
+- Choose the "Multiple startup projects" option.
+- Set the Action for both Northwind.API and Northwind.MVC to Start.
+- Click OK and then run the solution.